deeksha-singh030/Global-Quantum-Project-for-Womanium-2023/README.md

 This repository encompasses a variety of resources utilized during the workshop:
 - Presentation slides employed during the offlien sessions, offering comprehensive oberview of each segment.
 - Code samples and tutorials utilizing **Qiskit** providing students with a practical understanding of coding quantum algorithms.

+### Acknowledgement
+- **Nisha Singh:** Principal of Modern College of Professional Studies, for her invaluable support and permission to host this transformative event.
+- **Aparna Singh:** Head of the Computer Science Department, whose visinory Guidance played a pivotal role in shaping this educational endeavpr.
+- **Participating Students:" Your active engagement and enthusiasm created inspiring learning environment that drove the success of this workshop.

+### Get in Touch
+If you have any feedback, suggestions, or questions, please don't hesitate to reach out.
+Your insights are invaluable in enhancing future editions of this workshop and repository.
+Let's continue unraveling teh mysteries of quantum physics and computing together!